 Some patients in the latest stages of mesothelioma have few treatment options that can meaningfully improve their prognosis.
 Treatment is still important to maintain a comfortable quality of life.
 Radiation is common because it’s noninvasive and takes relatively little time.

-Types of Radiation Delivery
+Radiation Delivery Types

-There are 3 main types of mesothelioma radiation:
+There are 2 main types of mesothelioma radiation:

-Types of Multimodal Radiation
+Multimodal Radiation Types

-Radiation types differ based on the when the patient receives therapy with respect to surgery.
+Radiation types differ based on when the patient receives therapy with respect to surgery.
 The most common method is for patients to receive radiation after surgery.
 But patients may receive radiation before or during surgery.
 Each type has different pros and cons.

 The appropriate radiation method for you depends on your diagnosis.
 For example, intraoperative radiation therapy isn’t used for peritoneal mesothelioma patients.
-Your disease stage, cell type and age are other factors that your doctor will evaluate.
+Your disease stage, cell type, and age are other factors that your doctor will evaluate.